hundredrabbits/thebook/north_pacific_logbook.md

     5. Eat local seasonal ingredients.
 It's cheaper, and better for the planet.

 ##### 1000
 The wind is lessening, but isn't gone yet.
-Devine is reading Ursula Le Guin's "The Dispossessed", while steering with a line from the companionway stairs.
+Devine is reading Ursula Le Guin's The Dispossessed, while steering with a line from the companionway stairs.
 I just woke up from a an hour-long nap, feeling refreshed.
 We got a message from Robusta, complaining about the waves.
 Yep, the waves yesterday were shit.
 Our positions on the live tracker are updating again, thanks to Devine's dad.

 Morgan and Douglas, from Tumbleweed, messaged us to report an issue with our track, saying it was not updating (since the 17th).
 We were concerned that people would think we'd died, or had serious issues.
 It is fixed now!
 We're glad.
 We're lucky to have such good land support, people to tell us if our path is broken, to help us with weather or to give us moral support from afar.

 ##### 1030
 My ribs still hurt, as I never have enough time to rest to allow them to heal.
 The motion of the boat makes that extra difficult.
 When I sleep, I sit still, with cushions wedged under my back.
-I'm glad I can steer the boat but worry about making it worse, as I am very accident prone.
+I'm glad I can steer the boat but worry about making it worse, as I am very accident-prone.

 We've got our share of bumps and bruises!
 Devine has got splinters in his fingers, I'm not sure how that happened?
 He's got a bruised knee, from the knockdown, and we both have random aches, callusses on our hands etc.